liujunhong2/Android1/README.md

-# This is the record of my leaning of Android Development
+# This is the record of liujunhong's leaning of Android Development

-from liujunhong